-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what to choose with whom to interact?
+□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance to choose with whom to interact?

 15. Do all settings in which the agency provides waiver services optimize opportunities for recipients